celesrenata/pfsense-ultimate-config/README.md

 ![venv-virtualbox-pfsense-setup-wizard-1.png](images/venv-virtualbox-pfsense-setup-wizard-1.png)
     2. **Step 3**: NTP settings are safe to leave alone unless you have your own:
 ![venv-virtualbox-pfsense-setup-wizard-2.png](images/venv-virtualbox-pfsense-setup-wizard-2.png)
-    3. **Step 4**: This is where you can enter your current router's MAC address, being that it is on the LAN side of the actual broadcast domain, it will not impact your network.
-But it will save you from chasing your tail later:<br>
+    3. **Step 4**: This is where you should enter your current router's MAC address.
+Do it right now!
 ![venv-virtualbox-pfsense-setup-wizard-3.png](images/venv-virtualbox-pfsense-setup-wizard-3.png)
     4. **Step 5**: This is where you can change your local network from 192.168.1.1, we will be setting it to 192.168.5.1/24 for this virtual environment:<br>
 ![venv-virtualbox-pfsense-setup-wizard-4.png](images/venv-virtualbox-pfsense-setup-wizard-4.png)
     5. pfSense will now attempt to reload the page and fail.
 Disconnect and connect **Wired connection 1** from the task manager in the bottom right.
 Then navigate to **192.168.5.1**:<br>
 ![venv-virtualbox-gentoo-reset-network-1.png](images/venv-virtualbox-debian-reset-network-1.png)
-    6. At this point, the internet will start working through the Firewall in the Gentoo virtual machine.
+    6. At this point, the internet will start working through the Firewall in the Debian virtual machine.
 And it finished the general setup while the network was broken.

 ## Make Initial pfSense Snapshot
 1. You will be making a lot of mistakes, the pfSense configuration can get 'stuck' or messed up from aggressive tinkering as of version 2.4.x.
 As an extra precaution, I like to create snapshots in stages in order to not have to chase a _Ghost in the Shell_.